-In partnership with Borrowell, I sat down and pondered all I’ve learned about money and what I would teach my 20-year-old self as she was embarking on her money journey:
+In partnership with Borrowell, I sat down and pondered all I’ve learned about money and what I would teach my 20-year-old self as she was embarking on her money journey all over again:

 My father happened to be very money-wise and a hardcore saver.
 He’s like Warren Buffet to me.
 I’m grateful to be blessed with a parent who is great with money and actually wanted to share some valuable money lessons with me.
 But, like any 20-something, I didn’t always listen.

-At 16, I learned the importance of opening a bank account, a retirement savings account, and regularly putting money into each.
-Sadly, I had one thing going against me — I had a spendy nature that I battled with.
+At 16, I learned the importance of opening a bank account and a retirement savings account and regularly putting money into each.
+Sadly, I had one thing going against me ~ I had a spendy nature that I battled with.

 Thankfully, I’ve learned a lot more about money since those days of spending wildly and feeling anxious over money.
 I am SO much savvier with my money.

-For the last decade, I’ve educated myself about money in whatever way I could — reading books, blogs, becoming a personal finance writer, and the most important learning of all — understanding myself and my motivations.
+For the last decade, I’ve educated myself about money in whatever way I could ~ reading books, and blogs, becoming a personal finance writer, and the most important learning of all ~ understanding myself and my motivations.
 I’ve found there are lots of ways to learn about money without spending a dime — enrol in free courses online, check out the library for books and workshops, or watch YouTube videos.